SilkRose/Pony/stories/ticking-love/ticking-love.md

 "Hey, Twilight, what are you up to?"

+Twilight pushes her notes to the side.
 "Not much, just writing some notes.
 What are you doing, Pinkie?"

 *Twenty-nine.
 Plotting our first kiss.*

+I smile.
 "Oh, I'm just checking in on my bestest friend."

+Twilight continues writing her notes out of my view.
 "That's very nice of you, is there anything you needed?"

 *Twenty-eight.
 A kiss would be nice.*

 "Maybe a hug or two."

-Twilight gets up and hugs me tightly.
+Twilight gets up and hugs me tightly, three times.
 "Are you doing alright?"

+I nuzzle her on the last hug.

 *Twenty-seven.
 It would be better if I could tell you how I feel.*